• Art magazine

 Photo by Floness, CC BY-SA 4.0, via Wikimedia Commons

-As a state-of-the-art leisure attraction, the world-famous architecture firm Benoy created a building for it that reflects a Ferrari with its curved shape and was directly inspired by the classic double curve profile of the Ferrari GT body .
+As a state-of-the-art leisure attraction, the world-famous architecture firm Benoy created a building for this, which was inspired with its curved form a Ferrari against mirrors T and directly by the classic double curve profile of the Ferrari GT body .

 Tubaloon, Norway